-Lindor homered in the eighth but struck out looking on a 2-2 pitch as Rodney recorded his 325th career save — moving him into 17th on the career list.
+Lindor homered in the eighth but struck out looking on a 2-2 pitch as Rodney recorded his 325th career save — moving him into 17th place on the career list.

 Yan Gomes led off the ninth and was credited with a hit after Miguel Sano bobbled his groundball behind third base.
 Sano recovered, but Gomes beat the throw.
 Jason Kipnis struck out and pinch-hitter Melky Cabrera flied out.